 A military psychologist requires the same education that a civilian psychologist must obtain.
 According to the U.S. Bureau of Labor Statistics (BLS), this includes licensing, which must be renewed on a regular basis (www.bls.gov).
 The BLS reported that a psychologist must achieve a Doctor of Philosophy (Ph.D.) in Psychology or a Doctor of Psychology (Psy.D.), in order to practice.
 A military position does not require attending a military school.
 The last educational requirement needed to become a military psychologist is an internship with a specific branch of the military.
 Each branch highlights different types of services, but all involve some form of field training.
 Undertaking this type of education at the expense of the military often results in an obligation to serve for a specific number of years.

 Employment Outlook and Salary Information

-While the BLS did not list information specifically for military psychologists, it did report that overall, employment of psychologists was predicted to increase 12% from 2012-2022.
-As of May 2013, the median annual salary for psychologists, all other (including military psychologists), was $91,140, according to BLS data.
+While the BLS did not list information specifically for military psychologists, it did report that overall, employment of psychologists was predicted to increase much faster-than-average 14% from 2018-2028.
+As of May 2018, the median annual salary for psychologists, all other (including military psychologists), was $100,770, according to BLS data.

 To become a military psychologist, one needs to have a doctoral degree in psychology, licensure and complete a military internship.
 A military psychologist talks with veterans and current soldiers to ensure they can handle the side effects of military service.